miraz173/miraz173/README.md

 - 👋 Hi, I’m *Mohammod Moshiur Rahman*
-- 👀 I'm a beginner.
+- 👀 A beginner.
 Everything seems interesting.
 - 🌱 I've basic knowledge in C and currently learning C++.
 - 📫 You may mail me [here](miraz173r@gmail.com).
 <!--- 💞️ I’m looking to collaborate on ...-->